-Envision 3 Wealth Layers in your investment accounts, much like in the delicious looking cake you see above.
+Envision 3 wealth layers in your investment accounts, again, much like in a chocolate layer cake.

 Wealth Layer 1 – Investment Income Only

 At the top layer of your investment accounts, you have dividend or other income, such as bond interest.
-Spending from here is literally living off investments since you’re using flat out income that your investments generate for you.
+Spending from here is literally living off investments since you’re using only the income that your investments generate for you.

-Think of this as the very top layer of that cake that’s made up of all chocolate.
-That top layer of icing is usually thinner than the other layers, but we all know it’s the richest part.
+Think of this as the very top layer of that cake which is made up of all chocolate.
+The top layer of icing is usually thinner than the other layers, but we all know it’s the best, richest part.